 Our Flagship Beers

 Crisp, clean and refreshing!
-The Very Nice Lager is just as it is advertised.
-It's Very Nice!
+The Very Nice Kveik is just as it is advertised.
+It’s Very Nice!
 Traditional honey tones imparted by the yeast with just a touch of sweetness leftover from the malt for complexity.
-A perfect example of the small batch craft approach to the tradition of the American Lager.
+Think a Norwegian take on the traditional American Lager.
 Perfect for the end of the work day ritual with friends and washes down a slice of pizza like no other!

 Very Nice Pale Ale

 Brewed to be simply Very Nice.
 An easy and balanced ale strong with aromas of lemon and lime, melon, peach, and tangerine.
 Secondary notes include coconut, lemongrass, and candied fruit.
 Some folks even notice hints of pineapple.
 Mostly featuring the Cashmere hop, but joined with Citra hop for more complexity.
 Brewed with a very nice light body, perfect for summertime sipping.

 Huge hop forward character delivered with a double dry hop of Enigma, Citra, and Mosaic.
 This provides a beautiful grapefruit and orange essence characteristic of the American IPA.
 The body is kept light with only a small amount of crystal malt to allow the hop bouquet and flavor to shine through.
 Early additions of Centennial hops balance out the hop forward with an appropriate bitter background.